 No facial and visible body piercings allowed.
 Students will be expected to remove their piercings without exception.
+Clear retainers are not permitted for any facial piercings.

 It is permissible to wear the following:

 - 1 earring in each ear a small single stud - 1 watch